Battle of the Falkland Islands: British preparations

 Sturdee announced his intention to depart for the Falkland Islands on 29 November.
 From there, the fast light cruisers Glasgow and Bristol would patrol seeking Spee, summoning reinforcements if they found him.
-Captain Luce of Glasgow, who had been at the battle of Coronel, objected that there was no need to wait so long and persuaded Sturdee to depart a day early.
+Captain John Luce of Glasgow, who had been at the Battle of Coronel, objected that there was no need to wait so long and persuaded Sturdee to depart a day early.
 The squadron was delayed during the journey for 12 hours when a cable towing targets for practice-firing became wrapped around one of Invincible's propellers, but the ships arrived on the morning of 7 December.
 The two light cruisers moored in the inner part of Stanley Harbour, while the larger ships remained in the deeper outer harbour of Port William.
 Divers set about removing the offending cable from Invincible; Cornwalls boiler fires were extinguished to make repairs, and Bristol had one of her engines dismantled.
 The famous ship SS Great Britain—reduced to a coal bunker—supplied coal to Invincible and Inflexible.
 The armed merchant cruiser Macedonia was ordered to patrol the harbour, while Kent maintained steam in her boilers, ready to replace Macedonia the next day, 8 December; Spee's fleet arrived in the morning of the same day.

 An unlikely source of intelligence on the movement of the German ships was from Mrs Muriel Felton, wife of the manager of a sheep station at Fitzroy, and her maids Christina Goss and Marian Macleod.
 They were alone when Felton received a telephone call from Port Stanley advising that German ships were approaching the islands.
 The maids took turns riding to the top of a nearby hill to record the movements of the ships, which Felton relayed to Port Stanley by telephone.
 Her reports allowed Bristol and Macedonia to take up the best positions to intercept.
 The Admiralty later presented the women with silver plates and Felton received an OBE for her actions.